- Safety Training

 - Contact Us

-A federal OSHA inspector has just left your business with a list of citations.
-Each citation may mean a penalty for health and safety violations.
-There are plenty of reasons to contest an OSHA violation.
-T/C Risk Management will guide you through the contest process and help you establish safety standards to avoid future violations.
-With our help, businesses have reduced OSHA citations from $22,000.00 to $1,200.00.
+It happens all across the US: A federal OSHA inspector leaves a business with a list of citations.
+Each citation may mean a financial penalty for health and safety violations.
+The only way to avoid paying is by contesting the citations.
+There are plenty of valid reasons to contest an OSHA violation, the most important of which is to protect your company from future liability.
+TC Risk Management will guide you through the contest process and help you establish OSHA safety standards to avoid future violations.
+With our help, businesses have reduced OSHA citations from $22,000.00 down to $1,200.00.
+Contact our safety experts to learn about preventing and contesting OSHA violations.

-The process begins by submitting a Notice of Intent to Contest.
+The contest process begins by submitting a Notice of Intent to Contest within 15 days of receipt.
 This must be turned in to a local OSHA office in writing.
-NOTE: You only have 15 days to begin the contest process.
+NOTE: You only have 15 business days to begin the contest process unless you qualify for any exemptions.
 Get our expert help so you can make the deadline.
+We have decades of experience reducing OSHA fines for businesses across the United States and Canada.

-If there are multiple citations, you may have standing to contest some and not others.
+If there are multiple citations against your company, you may have standing to contest some and not others.
 You cannot contest a violation in an attempt to avoid penalties.
-Our team will determine which violations you can and cannot contest.
+Our team will determine which violations you can and cannot contest based on OSHA training regulations.

-Next, your contest is turned over to the Occupational Safety and Health Review Commission (OSHRC), an independent agency.
+Once you submit Notice, your contest is turned over to the Occupational Safety and Health Review Commission (OSHRC), an independent agency.
 Their process includes hearings similar to a trial.
-There is even an appeals process if necessary.
+There is even an appeals process if necessary, known as a Petition for Discretionary Review.

 Regardless of the outcome of your citation contest, you will receive a follow-up inspection from OSHA to ensure you are following safety standards.
 You will need to implement any new safety standards by this time to avoid more severe repeated or willful violations.